 Welcome to the PZI KALPA Library!

-KALPA (Koans And Liberation Project Archive), now the world’s largest online koan library, was conceived as a way of providing a wider circle for today’s far-flung seekers—to sit together, to enter the same timeless questions, and to receive the teachings.
-For unlimited access to all recorded PZI meditation sessions and talks, and for downloadable audio, join us as a PZI Member.
+KALPA—Koans And Liberation Project Archive—the online Zen koan library of Pacific Zen Institute, was conceived as a way of providing a wider circle for today’s far-flung seekers to sit together, to enter the same timeless questions, and to receive the teachings.
+For access to the entire collection, and for downloadable audio of meditations and talks, join us as a PZI Member.

 Enjoy browsing the stacks in the KALPA!